teddyzetterlund/w40k-army-cleaner/README.md

 5. For mobile testing, find your computer's IP address and access `https://YOUR_IP:3000` on your mobile device

 **Note**: You'll need to accept the self-signed certificate warning in your browser the first time you access the HTTPS URL.

+### Deployment

+This application is automatically deployed to GitHub Pages using GitHub Actions.
+The deployment process:

+1. **Automatic Deployment**: Every push to the `main` branch triggers a deployment
+2. **Quality Gates**: The deployment runs tests and linting before publishing
+3. **PWA Support**: The deployed site includes full PWA functionality
+4. **Live URL**: Available at `https://teddyzetterlund.github.io/w40k-army-cleaner/`

+#### Manual Deployment

+If you need to deploy manually:

+1. Ensure all tests pass: `npm test`
+2. Ensure linting passes: `npm run lint`
+3. Push to the main branch: `git push origin main`
+4. The GitHub Action will automatically deploy to GitHub Pages

+#### Custom Domain (Optional)

+To use a custom domain:

+1. Add your domain to the `cname` field in `.github/workflows/deploy.yml`
+2. Configure your domain's DNS to point to `teddyzetterlund.github.io`
+3. The deployment will automatically set up the custom domain

 ### Project Structure